ihr2295/irha_games/README.md

 This project is a testament to my ability to adapt and build upon existing ideas while creating something original and functional.

--   Stack Overflow was was researched for syntax, code expressions, code functionalities, problem solving.
-Validation function for reservation date and time is from there.

--   How to implement widgets for form fields was answered by tutor on FullStack Slack channel.

 ### Acknowledgements

+-   Irha (my daughter): Whose name was used as the name of the project and my main source of inspiration.
+-   Stack Overflow: Researched for syntax, code expressions, functionalities, and problem-solving.
+The validation function for reservation date and time was sourced from Stack Overflow.
+-   ChatGPT: Provided assistance and guidance throughout the project.
+-   CodePen: Guidance Used for DOM manipulation and event listener methods.
+-   GeeksforGeeks: Inspiration and Referenced for additional coding resources and explanations.
+-   Code Institute Slack Community
 -   Code Institute.